Skip to content

 NOTE: Applies to version 1.2.3-beta.2 or above

 When a connection is created, we need a way to test the connection to see if it works before we decide to use it.
-For that purpose, the CLI will also generate in the Connections folder a class called that implements IConnectionTestHandler called ConnectionTestHandler.
+For that purpose, the CLI will also generate a class that implements IConnectionTestHandler called ConnectionTestHandler in the Connections folder.
 This class will implement a method called TestConnection, in which a test process for the connection should be implemented.

 The ConnectionTestHandler generated by the CLI will look like this.